You are using beta.rapidonline.com. For the live site go to rapidonline.com

 How do cartridge fuses work?

 Cartridge fuses contain a short length of wire that melts when too much current flows through the circuit.
 They are therefore known as Over Current Protection devices.
 When the wire melts, it breaks the circuit which prevents any damage.
-This commonly known as burning out or blowing.
+This is commonly known as burning out or blowing.
 Put simply, when a fuse blows, the circuit is broken.
 Once a fuse has blown, it will need replacing after the fault has been identified in order to make the circuit complete and allow the flow of current.

 What are the different types of fuse markings and speed codes?